 For instance, cash is a poor investment for a younger person saving for retirement or an individual with a high income.
-However, cash is a good investment for a person with a limited income, such as retirees.
+However, cash is a good investment for people with a limited income, such as retirees.

-Warren Buffett has proven over the last 50 years to be the most successful investor of all time.
+According to Warren Buffett, value investing is the best way to make money in stocks.
+Over the last 50 years, he has proven to be the most successful investor ever.
 With an average compound rate of return of 23.3% per year, he and his good friend Charlie Munger have a reputation that Wall Street can only dream of.
-His wise investing has grown his company Berkshire Hathaway (BRK.A) into a behemoth worth over $500 billion.
+His wise investing has grown his company, Berkshire Hathaway (BRK.A), into a behemoth worth over $500 billion.

 But how did Buffett achieve these great investing returns?
 He analyses stocks better than anyone else and understands what makes a great company.

 The most detailed analysis of Buffett’s investing methodology is outlined in the book “The New Buffettology” by his daughter Mary Buffett.
-We will use the Buffettology book, plus the two single most important criteria created by his mentor, the great Benjamin Graham, Fair Value (Intrinsic Value), and Margin of Safety.
+We will use the Buffettology book, plus the two most important criteria his mentor created, the great Benjamin Graham: Fair Value (Intrinsic Value) and Margin of Safety.